Showing books by Charles Dickens

 This beautiful softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight, appear unread, and the book is tight, square, and unmarked.
 The Pickwick Papers is Charles Dickens’s debut novel, first published in serialized form from 1836 to 1837.
 Initially conceived as a series of comic illustrations with accompanying text, the project quickly shifted focus as Dickens's writing became the main attraction.
 The narrative evolved into a full-length novel, and its explosive popularity made Dickens a household name in England almost overnight, marking the beginning of his literary career.

-This beautiful softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
-The pages are tight, unmarked, and the book is tight, firm, and unmarked.
+This beautiful softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
+The pages are crisp and unmarked, and the book remains tight, square, and well-preserved.
 The Mystery of Edwin Drood is Charles Dickens' final novel, left unfinished due to his death in 1870.
 Originally published in serialized form, only six of the planned twelve installments were completed, making it one of literature’s most famous unfinished mysteries.
 Dickens left no clear outline of the intended ending, leaving readers to speculate.
 Set in the fictional town of Cloisterham (inspired by Rochester, Kent), the novel follows the disappearance of Edwin Drood.
 He is engaged to Rosa Bud, though their relationship is largely arranged and lacks deep affection.
 Edwin’s uncle, John Jasper, a choirmaster secretly obsessed with Rosa, struggles with opium addiction.
 Another key character, Neville Landless, a passionate young man from Ceylon (Sri Lanka), quickly becomes a suspect when Edwin vanishes under mysterious circumstances.
 With no definitive conclusion, the novel has inspired numerous theories about its resolution.
 Its unfinished nature leaves the mystery open to interpretation, adding to its enduring intrigue.

-This beautiful softcover edition of the original British release is in fine condition with no marks or tears and showing absolutely minimal shelf wear.
-The pages are tight, unmarked, and the book is tight, firm, and unmarked.
+This beautiful softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
+The pages are crisp and unmarked, and the book remains tight, square, and well-preserved.

 This like-new hardcover is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
 The dust cover is unmarked, white cloth boards, and bright gilt lettering on the spine of the book.